nth-chile/gagesalzano2/src/_projects/Thought-Catalog.md

   "><img src='{{ site.url }}/assets/images/posts/thought-catalog/tc-anim-1.gif'></div>
 </div>

-<p class="bg">A new website was created to showcase the team’s consultancy services with animated infrographics and editorialized storytelling to showcase the need in the market for their unique offering.</p>
+<p class="bg">For the Thought Catalog Agency website, a storytelling tone and animated infographics were used to reference the company’s editorial foundation and capture the “live” nature of the contemporary web.</p>

 {{slide['end']}}